ahmadrosid/nextjs-database-agent/docs/database-agent.md

 Core agent logic separated from interface layers enables reusability across CLI and API. **Tradeoff**: More nested structure but cleaner separation of concerns and easier testing.

-Test Queries:
+## Test Queries:

-1. “Can you store the recently played songs in a table” The agent should create the table, populate it, and also create a route to fetch information from that table.
+Can you store the recently played songs in a table

+> The agent should create the table, populate it, and also create a route to fetch information from that table.
-  BONUS: integrate the route into the existing code so that the site actually fetches the data and properly displays it on the frontend.
+> BONUS: integrate the route into the existing code so that the site actually fetches the data and properly displays it on the frontend.

-2. “Can you store the ‘Made for you’ and ‘Popular albums’ in a table” The agent should create the tables, populate them, and also create a route to fetch information from those tables.
+Can you store the ‘Made for you’ and ‘Popular albums’ in a table

+> The agent should create the tables, populate them, and also create a route to fetch information from those tables.
-  BONUS: integrate the route into the existing code so that the site actually fetches the data and properly displays it on the frontend.
+> BONUS: integrate the route into the existing code so that the site actually fetches the data and properly displays it on the frontend.